 The official language for the Conference is English.

 All visitors to Australia must have a valid visa to travel to and enter Australia.
-Welcome letters can be requested by emailing the Conference Managers (contact details in the footer of the website) following completion of Conference registration.
-For VISA information please download the following information factsheet from the Australian Immigration Office.
+Welcome letters can be requested following completion of Programme registration by emailing the Conference Managers via email@example.com.
+For visa information please refer to the website of the Department of Home Affairs.

 Please note – it is strongly recommended that Australian visa applications are lodged at least two months prior to departure from your point of origin.

 Australia is free from many plant and animal diseases prevalent in other countries.
 Very strict quarantine rules apply to the import of animals and plants which cannot be brought into the country without prior application.
 Animal and plant products are also restricted.